17 Recipes for a Delicious Lunar New Year Feast

-On January 29, families across many Asian countries and diaspora communities celebrated Lunar New Year with feasting, fireworks and little red envelopes filled with money.
-From China to Singapore, Malaysia and Vietnam, people welcomed spring and honour their ancestors.
+On February 17, families across many Asian countries and diaspora communities will celebrate Lunar New Year with feasting, fireworks and little red envelopes filled with money.
+From China to Singapore, Malaysia and Vietnam, people welcome spring and honour their ancestors.
 And naturally, one crucial element of the celebrations is food.

 Auspicious foods on the Lunar New Year table are a must.
 Changshou mian, or “longevity noodles”, symbolise hopes that diners will lead long and happy lives, while jiaozi (a Chinese dumpling) in the shape of ancient Chinese gold ingots are said to bring wealth – buttressed by fillings like pork or shrimp, which are symbols of abundance.

 Beyond the auspicious, one key element of Lunar New Year feasts is simply an abundance of tasty things to eat.
-To help you fill out your table, we’ve collected a series of recipes from China, Malaysia, Singapore, Vietnam and beyond.
+To help you fill out your table on February 17, we’ve collected 17 recipes from China, Malaysia, Singapore, Vietnam and beyond.
 They’re not all necessarily auspicious, but they are definitely delicious.

 Tony Tan’s Cantonese lobster